 A sniffer is generally a computer program that is used by tech support or IT companies to monitor web traffic and prevent bottlenecking from servers and for businesses.

-Basically, company will apply sniffer to a company’s server and the sniffer will allow the company to track:
+Basically, a company will apply a sniffer to a company’s server and the sniffer will allow the company to track:

 How are “Sniffers” used to Commit Cyber Crimes?